CodePushGo/website/src/content/blog/en/how-to-handle-user-data-in-capacitor-apps.md

 }
 ```

 The French data protection authority [CNIL](https://www.cnil.fr/en) highlights that retention periods must align with the core functionality of the app [\[3\]](https://www.privado.ai/post/cnil-publishes-mobile-app-privacy-guidance).
-This principle is particularly relevant for Capacitor app developers and should guide your data retention strategy.
+This principle is particularly relevant for React Native app developers and should guide your data retention strategy.

 ## App Permissions Control

 Handling app permissions carefully is key to safeguarding user data while ensuring your app functions as intended.
 By managing permissions properly, you can limit access to only the device features your app truly needs.
-Capacitor's Permissions API offers a unified approach to managing permissions on both iOS and Android.
+React Native's Permissions API offers a unified approach to managing permissions on both iOS and Android.

 ### Permission Request Steps

 Make sure the permissions you request align with your app's data collection goals.
-Here's a sample implementation for handling permission requests in a Capacitor app:
+Here's a sample implementation for handling permission requests in a React Native app:

 ```typescript
 import { Permissions } from '@capacitor/core';